microprediction/timemachines/README.md

 ### Want to discuss time series modeling standardization?

-This isn't *the right way* to write time series packages - more a way of exposing their functionality.
+This isn't put forward as *the right way* to write time series packages - more a way of exposing their functionality.
 If you are interested in design thoughts for time series maybe participate in this thread https://github.com/MaxBenChrist/awesome_time_series_in_python/issues/1.

 ### A "skater" function